An honest review of Montreal’s unique floating spa on a boat!

 Where: Old-Port of Montreal, near the corner of De la Commune and McGill.
 Walking distance from Square Victoria-OACI metro station.
 Follow signs across a footbridge, under an underpass until you see the gardens.

 What to bring: Swimsuits are mandatory.
 So are flip-flops/sandals – but they don’t rent/sell there so you must bring.
-You must use their robes – the cost is included.
+You must use their robes – the cost is included— and robes sizes go to 4XL.
 Optional but handy: a water bottle you can fill up and plastic bag for your wet suit (they do not provide).
 Locker, towels and basic shampoo/conditioner, etc is included.
+Hair dryers or straighteners not available.

-How Much: Three hours in the water circuits costs from $70 (low season, during the week) to $85 (high season, weekend.)
-The price for 2 hours starting at dusk is $60 any day of the week.
-Packages with food are available.
+How Much: Bota Bota Montreal has a time limit for their thermal waters access, and priced based on timeslot and season.
+Four hours costs from $75 in low season/during the week; three hours is $70 to $95; the price for 2 hours starting at dusk is $60 to $85.
+Packages with food or spa treatments are available.
 They sometimes offer discounts for locals, 55+, education or health workers, or others so check the website for special offers.